eatrabyo/dads-5001-mini-project/readme.md

 3. [The Guardian](https://www.theguardian.com/world/2023/jan/14/nearly-60000-people-have-died-of-covid-in-china-in-past-five-weeks)

 ## Introduction
-On January 14th, 2023, the Guardian reported that the death toll from COVID-19 in China had surged, with almost 60,000 deaths recorded in a five-week period.
-It is important to note that this figure only includes those who died in hospitals, and the actual number is expected to be higher.
+The recent events surrounding the outbreak of COVID-19 in China have sent shockwaves throughout the global community.
+As reported by the Guardian on January 14th, 2023, the death toll in China has surged to almost 60,000 in a mere five-week period.
+However, this number only accounts for deaths recorded in hospitals, and the actual figure is feared to be even higher.

-Earlier, on January 5th, 2023, the Thai government declared that Chinese travelers would only be tested for COVID-19.
-Shortly thereafter, on January 8th, 2023, China opened its borders to foreign visitors.
-On January 9th, 2023, the first 200 Chinese travelers arrived in Thailand.
+Against this backdrop, on January 5th, 2023, the Thai government made a controversial decision to only test Chinese travelers for COVID-19.
+This decision has raised serious concerns among the people, who fear that it could lead to a spike in infections and deaths.
+Moreover, on January 8th, 2023, China opened its borders to foreign visitors, and on January 9th, 2023, the first 200 Chinese travelers arrived in Thailand.

-These events have sparked concern among public health officials regarding the potential spread of the virus, particularly given the high number of fatalities in China.
-As such, it is imperative that governments worldwide continue to monitor the situation closely and take all necessary measures to contain the spread of COVID-19.
+The potential repercussions of these developments cannot be understated.
+With the high number of fatalities in China, it is understandable that locals in Thailand are apprehensive about the spread of the virus.
+As such, it is incumbent upon governments worldwide to remain vigilant and take all necessary measures to contain the outbreak of COVID-19.

+Against this backdrop, we seek to investigate whether the Thai government's decision to not test Chinese travelers for COVID-19 was reasonable.
+By analyzing the available data and information, we hope to shed light on this important issue and contribute to the ongoing efforts to combat the spread of this deadly virus.

 ### Timeline
 * 5th of January 2023 - The Thai government has declared that Chinese travelers would on be tested for COVID-19.